Course Outline

 - The k-means clustering algorithm

-- Using distance metrics for cluster assignment and updating
+- Using distance metrics to assign and update clusters

 - Beyond accuracy – alternative performance metrics